abdullah-ch/Git-Cheat-Sheet/README.md

 ### Where the origin can be replaced by the respective remote pointer.
 ## 9-> View the state of your Staging Area and Changes in your Directory
 `git status`
+## 10-> View the History of your Commits along with their Hash Codes of your Repo
+`git log --pretty=oneline`